 - Focus on personal virtues: Direct your attention to cultivating your own virtues, like wisdom, justice, courage, and self-discipline.
 Strive for continuous self-improvement, rather than dwelling on the negativity of others.

-- Seek wisdom from Stoic philosophers: Draw upon the teachings of Stoic philosophers such as Seneca, Epictetus, and Marcus Aurelius to maintain your inner peace and resilience in the face of disrespect, ridicule, or insult.
+- Seek wisdom from Stoic masters: Draw upon the teachings of Stoic philosophers such as Seneca, Epictetus, and Marcus Aurelius to maintain your inner peace and resilience in the face of disrespect, ridicule, or insult.

 Are Stoics narcissistic?